Last updated: October 9th, 2023

 This means that it’s super easy to order a pair of boots and try them on at home for a week or so before deciding if you want to keep them or not.
 I’ve personally grown to like this way of buying shoes since it gives me more time to test them out and I don’t have to deal with going into stores.

 To Be Determined

-Since I’ve only had my boots for a couple of months, I can’t say much about the durability yet.
-However, I scoured the Goodyear Welt subreddit (where Thursdays are talked about a lot) and read other customer’s experiences with long-term wear.
+Since I’ve only had my boots for a couple of months, I can’t say much about their durability yet.
+However, I scoured the Goodyear Welt subreddit (where Thursdays are talked about a lot) and read about other customer’s experiences with long-term wear.